 Well for Jack I didn’t have to look so hard.
 It turns out that somewhere on both our CVs (I know he no longer needs one) it says ‘Teacher’.
 Yes both of us are teachers and to be precise, English language teachers.
 That is not all as we both left the class to do other things with our lives.
 He became a businessman and a billionaire while at it and since I have the time to blog about this you can tell I am neither a billionaire nor a serious entrepreneur.

-Anyway, the English teacher bit is enough and I am not satisfied that sooner rather than later I am going to be a billionaire too.
+Anyway, the English teacher bit is enough and I am satisfied that sooner rather than later I am going to be a billionaire too.
 Yes very soon, I will be hiding from photographers and dealing with endless requests from universities to come and inspire their students.

-Surely obviously there must be something about English language teachers that propels them to vast wealth.
+On a serious note, I do think there’s something about English language teachers that propels them to vast wealth.
 Maybe it is our knack to correct people’s grammar.
 What if correcting grammar is not so different from seeing loopholes in stock prices.

-What if our ‘don’t dare mess with me’ look that scares students who risk to interrupt the class as we teach, is a key to manage human resources on the way to your billionaire dollar status.
+What if our ‘don’t dare mess with me’ look that scares students who risk to interrupt the class as we teach, is the key to managing human resources on the way to your billionaire dollar status.
 I am totally convinced that there is $omething about teaching the Queen’s language and Jack has discovered it.
 It is clear that he has not yet shared the secret with most teachers that why we are still poor.